+During the data preprocessing operation, if TradeSweep is unable to identify a relevant function in the code library, it generates a novel code.
+This limitation causes TradeSweep to behave similarly to SOTA tools, relying solely on the LLM to generate code.
+Consequently, the user must provide more iterations of feedback and changes for the LLM to produce valid code functions.
 Another limitation is that the execution outputs of sample data may not provide users with sufficient information to assess the code's performance for certain tasks.
-For instance, correcting misspellings in company names might result in over- or under-correction, and by observing a limited number of correction examples, users may be unable to confirm whether the code successfully captures all corner cases.
+For instance, correcting misspellings in company names might result in over- or under-correction, and by observing a limited number of correction examples, users may not confirm whether the code successfully captures all corner cases.
 In such scenarios, it is helpful to perform an apply-test on the full target data and generate a comparison of names before and after correction.
 However, applying codes to the full dataset takes much more time than only applying it to sample data.

-To address these limitations in the future, we plan to expand the code library with a broader range of well-described functions.
-We also plan to implement more advanced sampling techniques for execution outputs to provide users with a more representative subset of results.
+To address these limitations in the future, several improvements can be made.
+Expanding the code library with a broader range of pre-defined functions can reduce the likelihood of generating novel code, thereby decreasing the need for user feedback and iterations.
+Implementing more advanced sampling techniques for the execution outputs can provide users with a more representative subset of the data, helping them better assess the code's performance.
 Additionally, optimizing the apply-test procedure to efficiently handle larger datasets can expedite the process, enabling quicker feedback and validation for users.